Michael Cohen pleads guilty to lying about Trump Tower project in Moscow

 Former Trump lawyer Michael Cohen pleads guilty to lying to CongressNov.
 29, 201805:34

-The false statements were made in closed-door testimony to the Senate Selection Committee on Intelligence last year about his contacts with Russians during the 2016 presidential campaign.
+Cohen's false statements were made in closed-door testimony to the Senate Select Committee on Intelligence last year about his contacts with Russians during the 2016 presidential campaign.

 ABC News reported that Cohen, 52, had reached a new plea deal with prosecutors after some 70 hours of interviews with the Mueller team.